Wisconsin Badgers: Men's basketball

 In the 2006–07 season the Badgers had victories at Marquette and at home against 2nd ranked Pittsburgh.
 Its lone non-conference loss was against Missouri State.
-On February 19, 2007, they earned their first No. 1 ranking in school history with a 26–2 record, but were defeated the next day by the unranked Michigan State Spartans.
+On February 19, 2007, they earned their first No. 1 ranking in school history with a 26–2 record, but were defeated the next day by unranked Michigan State.
 Entering the Big 10 Tournament as the second seed, their first game was against Michigan State, who the Badgers defeated 70–57.
 In the next round against Illinois, the Badgers won 53–41 and advanced to the final to face No. 1-ranked Ohio State.
 The Buckeyes defeated the Badgers 66–49.
-In the NCAA Tournament Wisconsin received a Number 2 seed in the Midwest bracket.
-The Badgers defeated Texas A&M Corpus-Christi.
+In the NCAA Tournament, Wisconsin received a Number 2 seed in the Midwest bracket.
+The Badgers defeated Texas A&M–Corpus Christi.
 The second round of the tournament proved fatal for the Badgers, who lost to UNLV.

 Dick Bennett is largely credited with beginning the turnaround of the program.
 During his six-year tenure at Wisconsin (1995–2000), the Badgers achieved a 91–68 record and had two 20-win seasons.
 Only twice previously had the Badgers won at least 20 games in a season, the most recent being the 1940–41 championship season.
 Coach Bo Ryan has been in charge since the 2001–02 season and has led the Badgers to the NCAA Tournament every year.
 During the 2006–07 season, he not only achieved his 500th win as a college coach but the Badgers were also ranked Number 1 in the AP Top for the first time in program history.
 On December 12, 2009, Ryan earned his 200th win with the Badgers (against 75 losses), defeating in-state rival Marquette.
 During the 2014–2015 season, the Badgers reached the National Championship game, but lost to Mike Krzyzewski's Duke squad.